samber/awesome-prometheus-alerts/README.md

 ## Todo

-- In Jekyll, create an alert rule builder, to create custom alerts (criticity, thresolds, instance...)
+- In Jekyll, create an alert rule builder, to create custom alerts (severity, thresolds, instance...)